 Students are the heart and soul of a school and as admission officers we are thrilled with the role we play in creating our student body.
 Each year we meet with more than 800 parents and their children to learn of their hopes and aspirations and to describe the distinctive Masters School experience.

 Our office is a busy and vibrant place.
 On a typical day we might meet with a fourth grader from a nearby town—nervously embarking upon the very first interview of his entire life—who is eager to join our fifth grade; an eighth grader from Connecticut who hopes to launch her high school career at our school; or an adventuresome 15-year-old from Germany or France who wants to join our boarding community.
-And, at the end of each admission season, we enroll almost 150 new Middle School and Upper School students, who in 2012-2013 come from 18 states, 27 countries, and from 77 cities and towns in Westchester, Rockland, and Fairfield counties.
+And, at the end of each admission season, we enroll almost 150 new Middle School and Upper School students, who in 2013-2014 come from 18 states, 30 countries, and 83 unique zip codes in Westchester, Rockland and Fairfield counties.

 We look forward to learning more about your family and your educational goals.
 You can become more familiar with The Masters School by reading our admission materials, attending an Information Night or Open House, touring our campus with a student ambassador, meeting with an admission officer, and talking with a current parent who can tell you what The Masters School has meant to his or her children.